klarajanouskova/text-detection-recognition-PGT/README.md

 # Weakly-supervised learning for text in the wild detection and recognition

-Repository for [Text Recognition -- Real World Data and Where to Find Them](https://arxiv.org/abs/2007.03098) and my [bachelor thesis](https://dspace.cvut.cz/handle/10467/87751)
+Repository for [Text Recognition -- Real World Data and Where to Find Them](https://arxiv.org/abs/2007.03098) and my [thesis](https://dspace.cvut.cz/handle/10467/87751)

+The code is based on [https://github.com/clovaai/deep-text-recognition-benchmark](https://github.com/clovaai/deep-text-recognition-benchmark).

 ### Repository content:

 - [x] Pretrained models
 - [x] PGT files
 - [x] Link to ABC dataset
-- [ ] Source code
+- [x] Source code for running the pretrained models

 ### Download links